Race, Ethnicity, and Social Justice

-Cornell College’s ethnic studies program addresses questions of ethnic identity and relations between ethnic groups through a wide variety of courses in a range of disciplines, with core courses in anthropology, education, psychology, gender and sexuality studies, and sociology, plus a variety of electives in additional disciplines including art, politics, history, and music.
+Cornell College’s race, ethnicity, and social justice program addresses questions of ethnic identity and relations between ethnic groups through a wide variety of courses in a range of disciplines, with core courses in anthropology, education, psychology, gender and sexuality studies, and sociology, plus a variety of electives in additional disciplines including art, politics, history, and music.

-Cornell’s One Course At A Time curriculum meshes well with the interdisciplinary approach of the ethnic studies program and helps to develop a fuller, more holistic vision of the ethnic experience.
+Cornell’s One Course At A Time curriculum meshes well with the interdisciplinary approach of the race, ethnicity, and social justice program.
 Each course gives the opportunity to focus on a unique perspective, and students have time to work their way through literary texts, video, and research.

 One Course At A Time provides unparalleled flexibility for off-campus study and research, since each course is self-contained with no competing courses.
-Off-campus courses with an ethnic studies perspective include:
+Off-campus courses with race, ethnicity, and social justice perspective include: